 For each species, there is a sheet with texts, photographs and a location map.
 Each sheet is headed by the scientific name of the species (along with its author(s)), its common name and, on the right, the name of the botanical family it belongs to.
 The icon to the right plays the audio pronunciation of the name (according to the prosody of classical Latin).

-In the right side, there are five dropdowns with carefully written and reviewed texts about:
+On the right side, there are five dropdown options with carefully written and reviewed texts about:

-- Etimology of the generic name and the specific epithet (and the infraspecific epithet, if there is one).
+- Etymology of the generic name and the specific epithet (and the infraspecific epithet, if there is one).

 - Description of the habit, leaves, flowers and fruits.

-- Flowering and fruit maturing period (please note this period is approximate and a visit to the gardens should be planned depending on the weather patterns of any given year).
+- Phenology (please note this period is approximate and a visit to the gardens should be planned depending on the weather patterns of any given year).

 - Geographic origin.